mat-docs/mtap-docs/Helm/2019.2/README.md

 ## What is TAP Helm Charts

-[TAP Helm charts](https://github.com/mat-docs/mtap-docs/blob/master/Helm/README.md) allows you to define and deploy a functional TAP platform into the Kubernetes cluster with just an easy configuration file and a command-line.
+[TAP Helm charts](https://github.com/mat-docs/mtap-docs/blob/master/Helm/README.md) allows you to define and deploy a functional Telemetry Analytics Platform Platform into the Kubernetes cluster with just an easy configuration file and a command-line.

 Helm Charts helps you define, install, and upgrade even the most complex Kubernetes application.